Matthew Teggart: Notable results

-Teggart has one professional cycling victory, winning a stage of the 2017 An Post Rás in the colours of An Post–Chain Reaction.
+Teggart has one professional cycling victory, winning a stage of the 2017 An Post Rás riding for An Post–Chain Reaction.
 In addition to winning stage three, Teggart had two other top-ten stage results in the race and finished ninth in the general classification.

 He won the Sprints classification at the 2022 Tour of Britain.
 Teggart took the lead in the competition on stage one and held it until the race was declared finished due to the death of Queen Elizabeth II with five of the eight stages completed.

-Teggart narrowly missed out on a medal in the elite Men's Road Race at the 2022 Commonwealth Games in Birmingham, England.
+Teggart narrowly missed out on a medal in the Men's Road Race at the 2022 Commonwealth Games in Birmingham, England.
 The race finished in a sprint, with Teggart losing out to Scotland's Finn Crockett in a photo finish for 3rd place.

 He contested the Irish National Championships Road Race on five occasions, with a best finish of fourth in 2021.
 He also had top-ten finishes on the UCI Europe Tour at the 2018 Paris–Arras Tour and Paris–Troyes in 2022, and won the Shay Elliott Memorial Race in 2021.